Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Multilevel LIS

 \subsection{LIS enrichment}

-Because the computational cost of a MVP with the GNH scales at least linearly with the degrees of freedom $M_\ell$ of the forward model on level $\ell$, constructing the LIS canbe computationally costly.
+Because the computational cost of a matrix vector product with the Gauss--Newton Hessian scales at least linearly with the degrees of freedom $M_\ell$ of the forward model on level $\ell$, constructing the LIS can be computationally costly.
 We present a new approach to accelerate the LIS construction by employing a {\it recursive LIS enrichment} using the hierarchy of forward models and parameter discretisations.
 The resulting hierarchy of LISs will be used to reduce the computational complexity of constructing and operating with the resulting DILI proposals.

 We reuse the LIS bases computed on the coarser levels by 'lifting' them and then recursively enrich them at each new level using a {\it Rayleigh-Ritz procedure}, rather than recomputing the entire basis from scratch on each level.
 Ideally, the subspace added on each level will have decreasing dimension, as the model and parameter approximations were assumed to converge with $\ell \to \infty$ and thus no longer provide additional information for the parameter inference. \begin{definition}[Lifted LIS basis] Suppose we have an orthogonal LIS basis $\basis_{\mell, r} \in \R^{R_{\mell} \times r_{\mell}}$ on level $\mell$.
 We lift $\basis_{\mell, r}$ from the coarse parameter space $\R^{R_{\mell}}$ to the fine parameter space $\R^{R_\ell}$ using the basis matrix $\Theta_{\ell, c}$ defined in Section \ref{sec:notation}.
-The lifted LIS basis vectors are collect in the matrix
+The lifted LIS basis vectors are collected in the matrix

 \end{definition}

 \begin{proposition} The lifted LIS basis matrix $\basis_{\ell, c}$ has orthonormal columns that span an $r_{\mell}$-dimensional subspace in $\R^{R_\ell}$, i.e., $\basis_{\ell, c}^\top \basis_{\ell, c}^{} = \cI_{r_{\mell}}$. \end{proposition}